NYCPlanning/labs-planninglabs.nyc-archive/pages/process.md

 - Subject matter and data can be openly discussed
 - Minimum viable product is achievable in 4 to 6 weeks
 - Technical fit for the skillset of the Planning Labs team
+- Alignment with DCP mission and strategic objectives

 ## Step 3: Idea Listing
 ###### Everyone